Gemba/skyscraper/docs/CLIHELP.md

 ### -e &lt;STRING&gt;

+This sets the extra command (or emulator command) for some frontends.

 !!! info

     This option is applicable _only_ when using the `-f attractmode` or the `-f pegasus` option.

-When using `-f attractmode` it is required to set the _emulator_ to be used when generating the `attractmode` game list.
+When using `-f attractmode` it is **required** to set the _emulator_ to be used when generating the `attractmode` game list.
 On RetroPie the emulator name is mostly the same as the platform.
 Consider setting this in [`config.ini`](CONFIGINI.md#emulator) instead.

-It can _optionally_ be used with `-f pegasus` to set the launch command used by the Pegasus game list.
-On RetroPie this defaults to the RetroPie launch command which works with RetroPie.
+The extra command can **optionally** be used with `-f pegasus` to set the launch command used by the Pegasus game list.
+On RetroPie this defaults to the RetroPie launch command which works with RetroPie, if this parameter is unset.
 Consider setting this in [`config.ini`](CONFIGINI.md#launch) instead.

 **Example(s)**